-"For this," refers to the idea expressed in the previous verse - that all continues just as it was from the beginning of creation (3:4).
+- 3:5 "For this they willingly are ignorant of, that by the word of God the heavens were of old, and the earth standing out of the water and in the water:" "For this," refers to the idea expressed in the previous verse that all continues just as it was from the beginning of creation (3:4).
 God's creative Word is sure (3:5).
 God's judicial Word is sure (3:6).
 God's sustaining Word is sure (3:7).
-Because this is so we believe that God's redemptive Word is sure.
+Because this is why we believe that God's redemptive Word is sure.
 Knowing all of this, Scoffers are ignorant of three facts, and note scripture says that they are "willingly ignorant".
-They choose to ignore, to be unreasonable, and to reject the fact that God is the Creator and Sustainer of the world.

-1. Scripture declares that the world is not self-creating and self-sufficient (v5).
+They choose to ignore, to be unreasonable, and to reject the fact that God is the Creator and Sustainer of the world. - 1.
+Scripture declares that the world is not self-creating and self-sufficient (v5).
 It was not made by the laws of nature and it does not run and operate itself by the laws of nature.
 The heavens and earth were created by the Word of God-His speaking the world into existence.
-God created
+God created the universe and the laws of nature.